Entanglement from superradiance and rotating quantum fluids of light: Outlook

 As in any two-mode squeezing process, entanglement is not exclusive to vacuum input; rather, it extends to a broad range of input states, including coherent states.
 However, in the case of coherent states, quantum correlations tend to be drowned by classical correlations.
 This overshadowing is the origin of the common belief that superradiance only yields classical statistics.
 We have shown that entanglement generation can be modulated at will, by appropriately choosing the input state: while thermal fluctuations at the input inhibit the generation of entanglement, the use of (unentangled) single-mode squeezed states amplifies the non-separability at the output.
 These findings establish that superradiance is an entanglement-generating phenomenon.

 In the context of rotational superradiance in ergoregions, the superradiant amplification of vacuum fluctuations yields a finite population of negative-norm field excitations in the ergoregion.
 In the absence of dissipation, repeated superradiant amplification of this negative-norm population would result in a build-up of its amplitude, resulting in a dynamical instability of the ergoregion~\cite{Friedman:1978}.
 In this paper, we have proposed a new configuration to quench the intrinsic dynamical instability of ergoregions.
-We have experimentally created an irrotational vortex within a polaritonic quantum fluid of light, which has a driven-dissipative dynamics.
-In numerical simulations, we have shown that superradiance could occur.
+In numerical simulations we have used a polaritonic quantum fluid of light, which has a driven-dissipative dynamics, to show that superradiance can occur in irrotational vortices.
 We explain the stability of the ergoregion observed in numerical simulations as a result of the losses in the system (mostly due to the photonic decay of the cavity).

 This configuration with a horizonless ergoregion has allowed us to apply our theoretical methods to the study of quantum emission by rotational superradiance.

 We have taken noise and losses into account in our calculations and shown that, although entanglement is generically degraded by thermal noise, it can be recovered using single-mode squeezed states at the input.
 This strategy can be used in future experiments to facilitate the observation of entanglement generation by superradiance.